nikolaialex/ostfalia_db_2021_hausarbeiten/AWS_DynamoDB/AWS_DynamoDB.md

 ```

-For most use-cases this automatic conversion of datatypes works quite well and will enhance the developer experience while using Dynamodb to write data.
+For most use-cases this automatic conversion of datatypes works quite well and will enhance the developer experience while using DynamoDB to write data.

+\
+&nbsp;
-### 5.2 Multi item write
+### 5.2 Multi Item Write

-With the same pattern we used  in the previous chapter to write a single item to the database we can write multiple items in a single operation.

-The  prerequisite for a successful write is the same as for single item operation meaning the hash-key of the table needs to be provided in the payload  but we can provide as many items to write to different tables in an array and all operations will be executed at once on the server.
-In the example[^4] below You can see three different write operations to the same table in one array.
+Using the same pattern as in the previous chapter, this section will illustrate how to write multiple items in a single operation instead of writing a single item to the database multiple times.
+The  prerequisite for a successful write is the same as for single item operation meaning the hash-key of the table needs to be provided in the payload.
+But now multiple items combined in one array will be written to different tables and all operations will be executed at once on the server.
+The example[^4] below shows three different write operations to the same table in one array.

 DynamoDB SDK